syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-Freeze-HubTile-functionality-in-runtime.md

 ---
 layout: post
-title: Frequently Asked Questions
-description: Frequently Asked Questions
+title: How to Freeze HubTile functionality in runtime
+description: How to Freeze HubTile functionality in runtime
 platform: WindowsForms
 control: HubTile
 documentation: ug
 ---

 # How to Freeze HubTile functionality in runtime?

 You can achieve it by setting HubTile Freeze property to ‘true’.

-_Table 983: Property Table_

 <Table>